Married Margaret Medcalf at Carleton-in-Craven, near Skipton, Yorkshire, on 12th June 1759. Father of Isabel (see below).

 In the 1841 census, Joseph and Ann were living in Main Street, Gargrave, with Joseph still working as a carpenter.

-Joseph died at the age of 67, and was buried at Gargrave on 15th September, 1847.
-Ann died in 1858.
+Joseph died at Gargrave on 12 August, 1847, at the age of 67, and was buried at Gargrave on 15th September.
+Ann died on 16 March, 1858, at Gargrave, and was also buried there.

 Elijah was born in Gargrave, and was baptised there on 3rd May, 1818.